 Serving and storing

-Once baked, cool the lemon squares to room temperature, then refrigerate for at least an hour before slicing.
-Dust powdered sugar over the top at the time of serving.
+Once baked, cool the lemon squares to room temperature in their pan, then refrigerate for 1-2 hours before slicing with a sharp knife.
+Add a dusting of powdered sugar at the time of serving.

-Freezing individually - Cut the cooled lemon bars and place the sliced bars (without powdered sugar), onto a sheet and put in the freezer for about an hour until firm.
+Freezing individually – Cut the cooled lemon bars, place them onto a tray, and put them in the freezer for about an hour until firm.
 Wrap each bar in foil or plastic wrap or place them in an airtight container and freeze.

 Lemon bars can be frozen for up to three months.
 They can be frozen individually or as one whole.
 Cut the cooled lemon bars and place the sliced bars (without powdered sugar), onto a sheet, and put the freezer for about an hour until firm.
 Wrap each bar in foil or plastic wrap or place them in an airtight container and freeze.